nav-mike/100-days-of-code/log.md

 ### Day 5: February 22, 2021

 **Today's Progress**: I've finished with state management in my app.
-Everything is working!.
+Everything is working!

 **Thoughts:** It was a very useful experience with react hooks.
 Now I have some warnings and I should fix them.